 This Shopify Tutorial for beginners will give you the absolute essentials for getting started.
-I will take you through the process of launching the store to launching your first campaign.
+You'll see everything from signing up to Shopify to launching your Shopify store.

 Firstly… I was able to make over $2,500,000 with Teespring and a further $535,294 in 6 Months with Shopify.
-Never before has it been this easy to have a store go from concept to profit in such a short time.
-Never before has it been so accessible.
+Never before has it been this easy to set up an online store and go from concept to profit in such a short time.
+Never before has building an online store been so accessible.

 You don't need to be a Zuckerberg or Bezos to be successful, all you need is the will and motivation to have a better tomorrow.